 Benchmarks or browsers can also have bugs that cause the measured results to be wrong.
 You are inherently using the browser's internal scripting to measure the performance of the browser.
 You can't rely on using the very thing you test to provide unbiased, objective results.

 When building a browser, especially when using profile-guided optimization (PGO, a technique that builds the browser, then lets you run it while recording "normal use" of the browser, and fine-tuning building to that by biasing the final build towards the functions that are actually seen used), you can also cheat benchmarks by making sure the specific functions used in benchmarking are compiled to execute as fast as possible, at the expense of all other functions of the browser.
 For example, if a build would be made where the "profiling run" is used to do nothing but mathematical calculations, then the final build would be exceedingly good at them, but at the expense of, e.g. rendering graphics or DOM or CSS.

 The conclusion is that benchmarks can't be used to draw hard conclusions.
 Plain and simple: they are an indication, nothing more.
-They serve well if you compare siblings (e.g. Firefox and Pale Moon) to get a relative performance difference between the two on the limited subset of what is actually tested, but that's about as far as it goes.
+They serve well if you compare closely related siblings (e.g. Firefox and Iceweasel) or different builds of the exact same browser, to get a relative performance difference between the two on the limited subset of what is actually tested, but that's about as far as it goes.